 The metric thread can be classified into two categories: coarse thread and fine thread.

 Originated in Britain, this thread was invented by British citizen Joseph Whitworth in 1841, hence its name.

 The thread angle of this thread is 55 °, and the top and bottom of the thread are circular arc, also known as b.s.w thread.

 Fig. 11 British standard Wyeth thread standard

 British standard fine thread

-It is used for parts that need high strength roots or need to withstand greater vibration.
+This type of thread is commonly used for parts that require strong roots or need to withstand high levels of vibration.